110 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if you have a known hypersensitivity or contraindication to anticoagulants, antiplatelets, or contrast media, this may affect your eligibility.

-What data supports the effectiveness of the NEXUS Stent Graft System treatment for aortic disease?
+What prior data suggests that the NEXUS Aortic Stent Graft System is safe for treating thoracic aortic lesions?

 This trial is for adults over 18 with certain aortic conditions like aneurysms or dissections, who are high-risk candidates for open surgery.
 They must have suitable anatomy for the NEXUS Stent Graft System and be able to follow study procedures.
 Pregnant individuals, those with recent major surgeries or heart attacks, severe infections, or known allergies to device materials cannot participate.